 The teachers need to know as much as possible about your child if they are to plan the right kind of program to meet your child’s needs.
 Parents are encouraged to provide the teacher with information about their child’s interests and special needs.

 Parents are more than welcome to visit the classroom in which your child is a member.
 You are welcome anytime…we have an OPEN DOOR POLICY.
 When you plan to visit, please notify your child’s teacher in advance if at all possible.
 By doing this you will be able to talk to her about your visit so that she may share plans for the day’s activities, suggest how you can observe the children, and decide what your role in the classroom will be on that particular day.
 We welcome parents as resource persons and are delighted when parents are willing to share some of their interests, skills, and hobbies with the children.
-Parents are also asked to drive children on scheduled field trips.

 If a parent has a concern about his/her child’s experience at A Child’s Way or the interpretation of school policy, the parent is encouraged to voice that concern to the child’s teacher, the directors, or the Parent Advisory Committee representative.
 If necessary, the directors will hold a meeting with all concerned parties to help facilitate and problem solve in order to find an agreeable solution.

 Parent-teacher conferences are encouraged whenever the need is apparent.
 Scheduled conferences will be held for all students in the fall and again in the spring.
 Home visits for Threes are scheduled before the beginning of school.
 Please do not hesitate to ask for a conference at any time.
 During these early school years, parents and teachers should be in close contact so that our staff can better understand and work with you and your child.